-Our top 3 recommendations for eco-friendly conflict free oval engagement rings include Brilliant Earth, Blue Nile and Gemvara.
+Recommendations for eco-friendly conflict free oval engagement rings and loose oval diamonds include:

 No matter where you decide to buy your oval engagement rings, keep these shopping tips in mind to ensure you find a stellar ring for the right price!

 For a perfectly oval diamond ring, the best length-to-width ratio of the diamond is a 1.5.
 Remember the diamond grade parameters listed above too - just to make sure the diamond will not show any noticeable color tints or flaws.

 To avoid purchasing ovals with a noticeable bow tie effect, look for rings made with oval cut diamonds and gemstones which feature an ideal or very good cut.
 You can even go down to a good cut, but a fair to poor cut will probably have a noticeable bow tie shadow in the center of the diamond.

 Stick with diamonds which have been certified by the top most reputable diamond laboratories in the world, including the GIA, AGS, EGL or IGI.

 If you are buying a used or vintage oval engagement ring, the ring may not come with certified diamonds as diamonds which are mounted cannot go through the certification process.
 In this case, the ring should come with a certificate of authentication and/or an appraisal.

 Remember that any white gold engagement ring will need a new rhodium plate about once every 1 to 2 years.
 If you want to forgo the expense and bother of rhodium plating, palladium and platinum rings are excellent choices - as are rose and yellow gold oval wedding rings.